geb/geb/doc/manual/src/chapters/010-intro.md

 ## Installation & Usage

-Geb itself is a available as a single [`geb-core` jar from the central Maven repository](http://mvnrepository.com/artifact/org.codehaus.geb/geb-core).
+Geb itself is a available as a single [`geb-core` jar from the central Maven repository](http://mvnrepository.com/artifact/@geb-group@/geb-core).
 To get up and running you simply need this jar, a WebDriver driver implementation and the `selenium-support` jar.

 Via `@Grab`…

     @Grapes([
-        @Grab("org.codehaus.geb:geb-core:@geb-version@"),
+        @Grab("@geb-group@:geb-core:@geb-version@"),
         @Grab("org.seleniumhq.selenium:selenium-firefox-driver:@selenium-version@"),
         @Grab("org.seleniumhq.selenium:selenium-support:@selenium-version@")
     ])